Locking Attachments from the Page Header

 To access the list of attachments, click the above "Locked Attachments" link.
 Lockpoint will display a new dialog containing a list of attachments on the page, along with options to lock and unlock each one:

 Attachments can be locked and unlocked by clicking the Lock or Unlock buttons on the right-hand side of the table.
-Multiple attachments can be locked or unlocked quickly by clicking the Lock or Unlock buttons for multiple files.
+Multiple attachments can be locked or unlocked quickly by clicking the Lock or Unlock buttons for multiple attachments before the dialog is refreshed.

 Additionally, the list of attachments can be searched by lock name or lock owner by entering text in the "Search" dialog to the top right.
 The list of attachments can also be sorted by various criteria by clicking on the column headers of the table.